davidrumseymapcenter/screens-homepage/_pages/ws_how_to.md

 To change the source of the center speakers audio output, select the relevant input source from the list of inputs.
 "4x4" refers to the 4x4 bravo computer, and "BYOD" refers to any external computer plugged into the BYOD HDMI cable on the podium.

-If routing audio from BYOD, you may need to configure the audio output on the external computer by routing it through "Tesiraforte."
+To play audio from BYOD, you may need to configure the audio output on the external computer by routing it through "Tesiraforte."

 "WEPRESENT 1" through "WEPRESENT 6" refer to legacy devices that are left over from the system before the 2021 refresh.
 They are no longer operational.